bahrus/be-observing/README.md

 <img src="http://img.badgesize.io/https://cdn.jsdelivr.net/npm/be-observing?compression=gzip">
 [![Playwright Tests](https://github.com/bahrus/be-observing/actions/workflows/CI.yml/badge.svg?branch=baseline)](https://github.com/bahrus/be-observing/actions/workflows/CI.yml)

-# Alternatives
+# Alternative

 > [!Note]
-> An extra thin layer can be applied on top of be-observing, so that the original HTML that is streamed from the server can provide the initial values of the properties that *be-observing* observes, and then once that initial handshake is established, lean exclusively on *be-observing* for all subsequent updates.
-This is handled by [be-entrusting](https://github.com/bahrus/be-entrusting).

-> [!Note]
 > *be-observing* is very close to [be-calculating](https://github.com/bahrus/be-calculating) as far as feature set.
 The two share many common modules.
 The significant differences are:
-> 1.  *be-calculating* only accepts one "statement" of observables, and hands everything over to JavaScript at that point.
+> 1.  *be-calculating* only accepts one "statement" of observables, and hands everything over, "cleanly" to JavaScript at that point.
 > 2. A single *be-observing* enhancement, in contrast, is much more declarative.
-It can work with multiple statements / grouped dependencies and provides more avenues to avoid requiring a scripting expression to go along with it, resorting to script expressions as a last resort.
+It can work with multiple statements / grouped dependencies and provides more avenues to avoid requiring a scripting expression to go along with it, resorting to script expressions as a last resort, and a little less elegantly.

-> ~3.  *be-calculating* is a little more vocal, emitting public events from the adorned element, which frameworks or local script handlers can subscribe to and engage with.  *be-observing* is more "introverted".~
+# Enhancements

+> [!Note]
+> An enhancement that inherits from *be-observing* called [be-entrusting](https://github.com/bahrus/be-entrusting) addsn extra thin layer on top.
+It allows the original HTML that is streamed from the server to provide the initial values of the properties that *be-observing* observes, and then once that initial handshake is established, passes the buck, and leans exclusively on *be-observing* for all subsequent updates in the opposite direction.
+Kind of like two-way binding, where the direction in the "up" direction only happens once, during the initialization.

 > [!Note]
 > If you need full two-way binding, consider using [be-bound](https://github.com/bahrus/be-bound).